elh/advent-2023/README.md

 * 12/6
   * Day 7: Finished 396th!
 This was the first night that I was at my computer at 9pm and prioritized speed so I'm quite pleased with this.
 My approach treating hands as a dict of card -> count was amenable to handling jokers 🃏.
 * 12/7
   * Day 8: I was surprised that this math was needed as early as day 8 so I waited for my naive solution to complete a little too long.
-Finished 1021st.
-Won't be able to care about that anymore as I'm about to be traveling for the next week 🇬🇧🇮🇳.
-  * At this point, I am leading 11 coworkers in my private leaderboard.
-I'm having the most fun chatting with the non-engineers doing it for the first time - 2 of them occupying 2nd and 3rd place.
+  * At this point heading into travel next week 🇬🇧🇮🇳, I am leading 11 coworkers in my private leaderboard.
+I'm having a ton of fun chatting with the non-engineers doing it for the first time - 2 of them occupying 2nd and 3rd place.
 * 12/9
   * Day 9: Done before bed in London after a 10 hour flight next to toddlers and 14K steps around xmas markets 🎅...
+* 12/10
+  * Day 10: Part 2 is the first puzzle to defeat me on the initial sitting at 6am jet lagged in the citizenM Bankside lobby.
+I'm familiar with winding numbers but have difficulty adapting the idea to the ascii grid after horribly fumbling the set up in Part 1.
+* 12/11
+  * Day 11: Part 1 completed in a taxi on the way to Heathrow airport.